 ||100% New French Oak

 Our Cabernet Grapes came from The Simpkins Vineyard in the Coombsville area just east of the city of Napa.
-The vineyard, while staying warm and dry, is generally a little cooler than many Napa Valley vineyards and therefore allows more hang-time for the grapes.
+The vineyard, although staying warm and dry, is generally a little cooler than many Napa Valley vineyards and therefore allows more hang-time for the grapes.
 This brings greater concentration and layering to the finished wine.
 The vineyard soil is rocky loam which provides good drainage and low nutrient concentration.
 Under these stresses, the vines work hard to produce a limited amount of fruit.